isomerpages/moe-ast-moehc/_school-histories/Schools/Pei Tong Primary School.md

 Let us grow in strength and wisdom<br>
 With heart and soul, we do our best<br>
-We know for sure with good system<br>
+We know for sure with good values<br>
-We will succeed when put to test.<br>
+We will succeed when put to test. <br>
-To our school we all give honour<br>
-We learn and play in healthy ways.

-Our country we cherish and adore<br>
-We all pledge to be strong and true.<br>
 Take courage friends for we are one<br>
-Respect one another honour our elders<br>
-Diligent stead-fast in all that we do<br>
+Respect one another, care for you and me Diligent stead-fast in all that we do<br>
+This is the path to a bright future.<br>

+To Pei Tong we give honour <br>
+We learn and play in healthy ways.<br>
+Our country - we cherish and adore <br>
+We all pledge to be strong and true. <br>

+Take courage friends for we are one<br>
-This is the path to a bright future.
+Respect one another, care for you and me Diligent stead-fast in all that we do<br> This is the path to a bright future.

 _Music &amp; Lyrics by :_<br>
-_Mr David K.S.Lim_
+_Mr David K.S.Lim (Revised 2025)_